NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jstlcustomtags.md

 2. Update the `nicordesigns.tld` file to include the new function.
 3. Update the necessary JSP files, like `base.jspf`, with the required taglib libraries.

-## 5. Building Custom Tag Files

-We'll now create custom tag files that form the structure of our JSP pages:

-1. Design the `main.tag` file, including sections for `headContent` and `navigationContent`.
-2. Create `loggedout.tag` and `basic.tag` files, building upon the base structure and utilizing CSS files.

-## 6. Adapting the Java Code

-Update the Java code to integrate custom tags and improve the overall application:

-1. Expand the `Registration` class and `RegistrationServlet` with the updated tag functionality.

-## Testing and Deployment

-1. Test your web application by accessing: `http://localhost:8080/charity-registration/login`
-2. Register a couple of charities to ensure everything functions as expected.

 ## Conclusion